-As of February 15, 2023, we have filed 36 U.S. patent applications related to various technical and ornamental aspects of the PoNS device: 15 non-provisional patent applications that describe various technical features in the current version device and 21 design patent applications describing various ornamental designs.
-We are the sole assignee for these 36 U.S. patent filings.
-In addition to the first issued patent (U.S. Patent No. 9,072,889), the USPTO has issued 14 utility patents and 21 design patents.
+As of February 23, 2025, we have been granted 36 U.S. patent applications related to various technical and ornamental aspects of the PoNS device: 15 patents that cover various technical features in the current version device and 21 design patents describing various ornamental designs.
+We have also filed two U.S. provisional patent applications related to aspects of our next generation neurostimulation technology.
+We are the sole assignee for these 38 U.S. patent filings.

+Our current U.S. patent portfolio consists of the following:

-In addition to our U.S. patents, we have been granted 21 foreign utility patents (nine in Australia, five in Russia, two in Canada, two in Israel, two in Europe (validated in France, Germany, Italy, UK and Spain) and one in Eurasia, or EA (validated in all eight Eurasian member-states), and 33 foreign design patents (three in Australia, nine in Canada, six in Russia, and fifteen registered community designs in Europe).
+In addition to our U.S. patents, we currently own 17 foreign utility patents (nine in Australia, two in Canada, two in Israel, three in Europe (validated in France, Germany, Italy, the UK and Spain), and one in the UK and 34 foreign design patents (three in Australia, ten in Canada, six in Russia, and fifteen registered community designs in Europe).

-Further, we have 12 foreign utility patent applications that are currently pending: three in Europe, two in each of Australia, Canada and Russia and one in each of China, Israel, and the U.K., and one design patent application that is currently pending in Canada.
+Further, we have six foreign utility patent applications that are currently pending: two in Europe, and one in each of Australia, Canada, China and Israel.